fond-of/spryker-contentful/README.md

 // Space default locale
 $config[\FondOfSpryker\Shared\Contentful\ContentfulConstants::CONTENTFUL_DEFAULT_LOCALE] = 'en';
 //
+// Optional: To deactivate an entry.
+If Field doesn't exists entry is always shown.
+Default is "isActive"
+$config[\FondOfSpryker\Shared\Contentful\ContentfulConstants::CONTENTFUL_FIELD_NAME_IDENTIFIER] = 'isActive';
+//
+// Optional: If entry is a page, this is the field where the url is stored.
+Default is "identifier"
+$config[\FondOfSpryker\Shared\Contentful\ContentfulConstants::CONTENTFUL_FIELD_NAME_IDENTIFIER] = 'identifier';
 // Mapping of contentful locales to available shop locales
 $config[\FondOfSpryker\Shared\Contentful\ContentfulConstants::CONTENTFUL_LOCALE_TO_STORE_LOCALE] = [
     'en' => 'en_US',